cyclosproject/cyclos4-ui/README.md

 This frontend implements end-user functionality, as well as basic user administration / brokering and operator functionality.
 System administration functionality will always be performed in Cyclos' default web interface.

-As of version 1.1, this frontend implements the following functionality:
+As of version 1.2, this frontend implements the following functionality:

 - User access: login, logout, forgot password, login with expired password, login with pending agreements (no support for secondary access password / login confirmation);
 - Integration with a login form in an external system: receives a pre-created session token and is able to use external URLs for login page and after logout redirect;
 - Account history, transfer details by own user, admin and broker;
 - Perform payment both to user and system, supports direct, scheduled and recurring payments, by own user, admin and broker;
+- Receive payment (POS);
 - Search scheduled / recurring / authorized payments, by own user, admin and broker;
 - Search users (called business directory, as most systems only allow searching businesses);
 - View user profile, with actions;